Country, Game and Canine Area

 Canine Aquatic Sport, also known as dock diving or dock jumping, is a sport in which dogs jump from a deck (dock) into a large swimming pool (or body of water) and compete against each other for distance (the long jump for dogs), height (the high jump for dogs) or speed(the sprint for dogs).
 It’s a must for all dog lovers.

 The Sheep Show has been invited to Kent for the last 10 years mainly because our visitors keep coming back for more.
-The Show runs several times a day to ensure that people get plenty of chances to watch it.
-Lasting about 20 minutes, the audience is introduced to the woolly cast… a number of sheep, each a different breed and each with an amusing and fitting name.
-The presenter starts by explaining a little about each breed, what they are bred for and where they come from.
+Lasting about 20 minutes, the audience was introduced to the woolly cast… a number of sheep, each a different breed and each with an amusing and fitting name.
+The presenter started by explaining a little about each breed, what they are bred for and where they come from.
 Whilst this all seems a little ordinary, it really isn’t.
 The slick delivery of the presenters matched with the unpredictable behaviour from the sheep and the general feeling that at any moment chaos could ensue, means that both adults and children find the whole performance delightful.

 Sheep Dog and Duck Display

-Sheep Dog and Duck display; is an interactive wonderful piece of entertainment.
-The intelligence of the sheep dog is matched only by the cuteness of the ducks.
-This is well worth a look for 2017, particularly if you have small children.
+Sheep Dog and Duck display is an interactive wonderful piece of entertainment.
+The intelligence of the sheep dog is matched only by the cuteness of the ducks!

 Birds of Prey